Seth Rogen Net Worth

 Personal Life: Seth Rogen began dating Lauren Miller in 2004 while he was working Da Ali G Show.
 They were married in 2011.

-Real Estate: In 2006 Seth paid $1.65 million for a home in Los Angeles.
-He and Lauren still own this home.
+Real Estate: In 2006 Seth paid $1.65 million for a home in West Hollywood, California.
+He and Lauren listed this home for sale in October 2020 for $2.125 million.

-In 2012 Seth paid $1.1 million for a home in West Hollywood, California.
+In 2012 Seth paid $1.1 million for another home in West Hollywood.
 He put this home on the market in early 2020 for $1.7 million.
-Around the same time he listed that home he bought a different home in the same neighborhood for $1.9 million.
+Around the same time he listed that home, Seth bought a different home in the same neighborhood for $1.9 million.
 It's believed that this home is for a family member because Seth and Lauren own a sprawling property not far away in the Hollywood Hills.

 |Net Worth:||$80 Million|